Goally Penguin Logo with Sunglasses

 Goally kids tablet makes bedtime easy with bedtime routines completely controlled by the parent.

-So, even though epilepsy is not considered neurodivergent, it’s important to recognize the possible connection with neurodivergent conditions and give your child the support they need.
-By learning, talking, and standing up for your child’s needs, you can help them succeed and enjoy their unique path.
-Remember, every child is different, and there’s no perfect way to be a parent.
-Stay open-minded, flexible, and kind, and you’ll be ready to handle the challenges and joys of raising a child with epilepsy or neurodivergent conditions.
-With the right support, resources like Goally, and a loving environment, your child can thrive and reach their full potential.
+Epilepsy might not be classified as neurodivergent, but recognizing its potential link with neurodivergent conditions is crucial for providing your child the support they deserve.
+By educating yourself, advocating, and staying proactive about your child’s needs, you empower them to succeed and embrace their unique journey.
+Each child is unique, and there isn’t a one-size-fits-all approach to parenting.
+Remain open-minded, adaptable, and supportive, and you’ll be well-equipped to navigate the challenges and rewards of raising a child with epilepsy or neurodivergent conditions.
+With the right support, valuable resources like Goally, and a nurturing environment, your child will thrive and reach their full potential.

 FAQ’s About Epilepsy